ProsD03/CTF-Candy/README.md

         Backend is probably running: `eval($_GET['exec'])`

 ### SQL Injections
 * If we have a MySQL query like this:

     ```mysql
     "INSERT INTO users(username,password,admin) VALUES ('" . $username . "','" . $password . "',false);"
     ```

     the possibile MySQL injection is:

     ```mysql
     admin','admin',true)#
     ```
+* TODO
 #### Form data

 * `Hidden form field` - If you find something like this, throw everything you got at the debug parameter, this is often a simple command injection.